abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-1/index.md

 - Figure out what new product or technology you can provide that's natural to you.
 - Then figure out how to scale it so everyone on the planet can have your product.

-<small>References: image, nav.al/; extensive explanations are gotten from the podcasts on "Wealth" between Naval and Nivi podcast, link: <a href="https://nav.al/category/wealth/" target="_blank">here</a></small>.
+<small>References: image, nav.al/; extensive explanations are got from the podcasts on "Wealth" between Naval and Nivi podcast, link: <a href="https://nav.al/category/wealth/" target="_blank">here</a></small>.